tlforde/OHRBID/README.md

 By default, when a nextflow process fails it will cause the workflow to exit. `errorStrategy 'ignore'` can be added to the process declaration to stop the workflow exiting on the failure of the process (https://www.nextflow.io/docs/latest/process.html#errorstrategy).

 ### Work Directory ###
 Execution of the workflow takes place in the `work` directory.
-This work directory will grow over time, so it should be deleted as required using `rm`.
-Alternatively `cleanup = true` can be set in `nextflow.config` (https://www.nextflow.io/docs/latest/config.html#miscellaneous), but this will prevent the use of the resume feature (https://www.nextflow.io/docs/latest/getstarted.html#modify-and-resume)
+The work directory grows over time, so `cleanup = true` has been set in `nextflow.config`(https://www.nextflow.io/docs/latest/config.html#miscellaneous), note this prevents the use of the resume feature (https://www.nextflow.io/docs/latest/getstarted.html#modify-and-resume)

 ### Publish Directory ###
 In a nextflow process, `publishDir` is used to define which files are published to the outputDir.